dejbug/dejbug/README.md

 ### Hi there! 👋

 This is Dejan Budimir.
-Premature optimization is my middle name.

-Currently I'm trying to do too many things at once.
-I don't do burnout.
-I do clinical depression.

-**God is in the details.**

-Have a wonderful day!
+I've got nothing.

+Cheers!

 <!--
 **dejbug/dejbug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.